LeeHITsz/Funmap/README.md

 Example output files are included in the [result](result) directory.

 ## Analysis
-Data and code for analysis can be viewed in [https://github.com/LeeHITsz/Funmap_analysis](https://github.com/LeeHITsz/Funmap_analysis).
+Data and code for analysis in the paper can be viewed in [https://github.com/LeeHITsz/Funmap_analysis](https://github.com/LeeHITsz/Funmap_analysis).